-The C_S_AXI_WRITE_ACCEPTANCE and C_S_AXI_READ_ACCEPTANCE parameters limit the number of current outstanding transactions of each type that the crossbar will accept, per ID thread.
-For each ID value that can be accepted at each SI slot (based on the values of C_S_AXI_THREAD_ID_WIDTH and C_S_AXI_SINGLE_THREAD), the crossbar maintains a separate Write and Read transaction counter.
-There is no limit on the total number of transactions (across all threads) that the crossbar will accept.
-Also, the ACCEPTANCE limit parameters do not take into account the number of address transfers that might be accepted and stored in buffer modules, such as register slices and clock converters, that could be implemented along the address channel in the SI hemisphere, prior to arriving at the crossbar.
+The C_S_AXI_WRITE_ACCEPTANCE and C_S_AXI_READ_ACCEPTANCE parameters limit the number of current outstanding transactions of each type that the crossbar will accept, per SI slot.
+The crossbar maintains transaction counters to accommodate the maximum number of concurrent threads, depending on the SI-slot's ACCEPTANCE limit or the number of different AWID/ARID values (2THREAD_ID_WIDTH), whichever is smaller.
+The ACCEPTANCE limit parameters do not take into account the number of address transfers that might be accepted and stored in buffer modules, such as register slices and clock converters, that could be implemented along the address channel in the SI hemisphere, prior to arriving at the crossbar.